How to write your Company Internet and Asset Usage Policy

 The Company shall provide all required hardware and software to access the following services:

 Web Browser: The Company will provide an up-to-date version of the required web browser.
 Users may not install any other web browser without first getting the approval of a manager or supervisor.
 Email: The Company will provide an up-to-date version of the required email client software.

 Users may not install any other email client without first getting the approval of a manager or supervisor.
 Web-based Email: The Company maintains a secure, web-based email system for users to connect to when they are not in the office.
 Users may not connect to the web-based email system until they have installed the official Company security software and receive permission from the Company IT department to connect.
 File Transfer Protocol (FTP): Users who require FTP access to a Company resource must first seek permission from the Company IT department, which will provide a preferred or required FTP client for the user.

 Other Services: (Secure Shell, Remote Desktop, Telnet, etc.): Users who require access to other services must first seek permission from the Company IT department.
 Due to the ever-changing nature of the Internet and how it is used, the Company may add or remove access to services as it sees fit.
 If you see a service not listed here, it does not imply that the use of such a service would not constitute a breach of Company policy.
-If you require the use of a service not defined or covered in this document, you must first get permission from a supervisor or manager.

 Responsibility for Online Activities

 Users are responsible for their online activities.
 Each employee must indemnify the Company from all claims of loss, whether direct or indirect, and from any consequential losses suffered by the Company due to a breach of the Company Internet and Asset Policy.
 Company is not responsible for users who display, store, or otherwise transmit any personal information such as passwords, banking information, credit card numbers, social security or tax ID numbers, or make use of Internet "passports" or "wallets".
+Company shall not be held liable for damages resulting from any loss of such information, abuse by other parties, or any consequential loss of personal property or injury resulting from the storage or loss of such information.

 Rules Governing the Installation of Software on Company Computers